y0uzer/cheatsheet/README.md

 - 3 the second number is the maximum length of the generated password
 - 0123456789ABCDEF is the character set to use to generate the passwords
 - 3digits.txt saves the output to the 3digits.txt file
+### Crunch
+- Specify spidering depth: The ```-d``` option allows you to set how deep CeWL should spider.
+For example, to spider two links deep: ```cewl http://10.10.203.161 -d 2 -w output1.txt```
+- Set minimum and maximum word length: Use the -m and -x options respectively.
+For instance, to get words between 5 and 10 characters: ```cewl http://10.10.203.161 -m 5 -x 10 -w output2.txt```
+- Handle authentication: If the target site is behind a login, you can use the ```-a``` flag for form-based authentication.
+- Custom extensions: The ```--with-numbers``` option will append numbers to words, and using ```--extension``` allows you to append custom extensions to each word, making it useful for directory or file brute-forcing.
+- Follow external links: By default, CeWL doesn't spider external sites, but using the ```--offsite``` option allows you to do so.

 ### John